 producing design solutions for site specific, client-focussed commissions

-His studio practice includes, making metal vessels and artefacts, producing design solutions for site specific, client focussed commissions and working in educational contexts with students, educators, professionals and the public; researching and interpreting sites and museum or gallery collections, running creative workshops and producing conclusions to projects which help to make places, spaces and collections accessible to wider audiences.
+working in educational contexts with students, educators, professionals and the public, researching and interpreting sites and museum or gallery collections and running creative workshops to produce outcomes that help to make places, spaces and collections accessible to wider audiences.

-His work is included in The Contemporary Arts Societies Special Collection of Metalwork at Birmingham City Museum and Art gallery.
-It is also included in the Crafts Council’s national collection in London, Manchester Metropolitan University Contemporary Craft Collection, Aberdeen Museum and Art Gallery and South East Arts collection at Hove Museum.
+His work is included in The Contemporary Arts Society’s Special Collection of Metalwork at Birmingham City Museum and Art Gallery; Crafts Council’s national collection in London; Manchester Metropolitan University Contemporary Craft Collection; Aberdeen Museum and Art Gallery and South East Arts Collection at Hove Museum.

 Link to Biography